Polly Platt: Personal life

-Platt was married to Philip Klein until his death in a car accident in 1959, eight months after they married, and to director Peter Bogdanovich from 1962 to 1971.
+Platt was married to Philip Klein until his death in a car crash in 1959, eight months after they married, and to director Peter Bogdanovich from 1962 to 1971.
 They divorced after Bogdanovich left her during the filming of The Last Picture Show for its lead actress Cybill Shepherd.
 Platt and Bogdanovich had two children: Antonia and Sashy.
 Platt later married prop maker Tony Wade; they remained married until his death in 1985.
 She was stepmother to his two children, Kelly and Jon.

 The 1984 film Irreconcilable Differences, starring Ryan O'Neal, Shelley Long and Drew Barrymore, was reportedly loosely based on her marriage to Bogdanovich, and their divorce, and Platt herself confirmed the film "got more right than wrong."

 Platt's talent as a mentor and film producer was deeply admired by her peers, who felt she should have become a director.
 She struggled with alcoholism for more than 25 years.
 Additionally, sexism in the film industry made directing unlikely for her.

 Platt participated in a 2000 Texasville reunion of some of the cast and crew of The Last Picture Show.
 She and Cybill Shepherd had made peace and were on friendly terms.
 Platt and her children were reconciled with Bogdanovich when she died.